-See VISTA Living Allowance Rates by County for more information about the living allowance rate in the area where you serve.
+See the Living Allowance section of the VISTA Benefits page on the AmeriCorps website for more information about the living allowance rate in the area where you serve.
 The living allowance is subject to federal tax.
 As a result, the amounts that appear in the chart are reflective of the rate before federal taxes are deducted.